pouyaSamie/FreeInternet/README.md

 ``` console
 sudo bash <(curl -Ls https://raw.githubusercontent.com/vaxilu/x-ui/master/install.sh)
 ```
-Waiting for installation. unfortunately, this script is in Chinese and all English versions are outdated. so bare with me. after you saw `complete` enter y
+Waiting for installation. unfortunately, this script is in Chinese and all English versions are outdated. so bear with me. after you saw `complete` enter y
 ![Alt text](img/8.jpg)

-then eneter you username for x-ui login
+then enter your username for the x-ui login
 ![Alt text](img/9.jpg)

-and then you password for X-ui panel (dont use this password set any strong password at least 12 character including symbuls numbers capital letters :D )
+and then your password for X-ui panel (don't use this password set any strong password of at least 12 characters including symbols numbers capital letters :D )

 ![Alt text](img/10.jpg)

-now you need to set your panle port. default port is 54321. you can keep that and press enter.
+now you need to set your panel port. the default port is 54321. you can keep that and press enter.
 ![Alt text](img/11.jpg)

 you should see a menu like this: